-Sure, it’s nice to live in a country were people queue properly, are polite and considerate of others, where laws are being enforced and where security is paramount.
+Sure, it’s nice to live in a country where people queue properly, are polite and considerate of others, where laws are being enforced and where security is paramount.
 It’s nice that people are careful not to bother each other, to respect personal space, personal opinions, personal property.
 Where there is no smoking, no drinking, no partying outside, no loitering, where the streets are clean and the people dressed appropriately for a 9-to-5 job.
 Where people care about their health, want to achieve measurable goals, save money, are responsible and care about their future.

 But it’s not fun.

 I feel anesthetized in Canada.
 And it’s not just the cold.

 I like chaos, I like the unpredictable and I like spontaneity.
 I like socializing and having loud arguments and yes, I enjoy swimming naked if I feel like it, having a smoke with my coffee, letting my son run wild in the street and screw whatever trendy education principle.
 I’m a hedonist at heart.
 My French side, probably.

 Life is more fun when it’s not perfect.

 Screw what I should do.
 I need to reconnect with what I love instead of trying to fit in.